InigoSJ/Apache-Airflow/StackOverFlowToBigQuery/README.md

 	* table_question
 	* tags_path: full GCS path to file that contains the desired tags
 	* temp_bucket: Dataflow's temp bucket folder.
 Full GCS path

+## License

+These examples are provided under the Apache License 2.0.

+## Issues

+Report any issue to the GitHub issue tracker.